 Some analyses use input from several input files to generate a single output.
-In this last part of the Workflows Quickstart tutorial, you'll learn how to recognize and work with this sort of workflows.
+In this last part of the Workflows Quickstart tutorial, you'll learn how to recognize and work with this sort of workflow.

-- The Optimus pipeline takes in multiple lanes of a sample, but outputs one file that corresponds to the sample, not the read lanes.
+Workflows that accept arrays (sets) as inputs The Optimus pipeline takes in multiple lanes of a sample, but outputs one file that corresponds to the sample, not the read lanes.

-- Another example, familiar to cancer researchers, is the CNV_Somatic_Panel_workflow, which generates a single Panel of Normals (PoN) from a list of normal samples.
+Another example, familiar to cancer researchers, is the CNV_Somatic_Panel_workflow, which generates a single Panel of Normals (PoN) from a list of normal samples.
 The PoN is used when doing variant calling to filter out systemic errors that occur when reads are processed.

 Identifying a workflow that takes a set (array) as input

-4.1.
-Run a workflow with a set (array of entities) as input
+1. Run a workflow with a set (array of entities) as input

 Once you identify a workflow takes a set as input, how do you set up and run it?
 The process is slightly different than running a single input workflow on a set of single entities!

-Set up the workflow configuration form
+Step 1: Set up the workflow configuration form

-1. Open the "2-Sets-as-Input-Workflow" from the Workflows page.
+1.1.
+Open the "2-Sets-as-Input-Workflow" from the Workflows page.

-2. Select the root entity type "specimen_set" from the dropdown.
+1.2.
+Select the root entity type "specimen_set" from the dropdown.

-3. Confirm the input attribute formatting in the Inputs.
+1.3.
+Confirm the input attribute formatting in the Inputs.

 Remember the links to the data files are in the "specimen" table, not in the "specimen_set" table!
 You need to tell the WDL to